 To read my article on how to create and craft the perfect sleep training routine for your family, click here.
 That article breaks routines down by age so it’s got you covered no matter how old your child is.

 Got your plan and routines scheduled?
 Awesome.
-This is your Plan A. From here, you’ll want to use some sort of regular evaluation and adjustment of your Plan A to make sure it’s keeping you on track to your sleep goals.
+This is your Plan A. From here, you’ll want to use some sort of regular evaluation and adjustment of your Plan A to make sure it’s keeping you on track with your sleep goals.

 - In other words, keep track of what works.
 Keep using that.